pySRURGS/pySRURGS/README.md

                         of the equation, increasing this number tends to increase the complexity of generated equations
                         (default: 1000)
+  -plotting             plot the best model against the data to
+                        ./image/plot.png and ./image/plot.svg - note only
+                        works for univariate datasets (default: False)
 ```

 ### Important details